 Marc Vila, PhD student at Graphene Flagship partner ICN2 (left), speaks to us about his research in spintronics using graphene

 Marc Villa is a doctoral student at the Catalan Institute of Nanoscience and Nanotechnology (ICN2) studying Theoretical and Computational Nanoscience.
 He spoke with us about his work and his experience working in the Graphene Flagship.

-Graphene Flagship: Tell us a little bit about your research
+Can you tell us a little bit about your research?